-Due to its analgesic properties, it has been used as a poultice too.
+- Due to its analgesic properties, it has also been used as a poultice.

-The leaves are a great alternative for toilet papers, female hygiene products, and makeup removal swabs.
+- The leaves are an excellent alternative for toilet paper, female hygiene products, and makeup removal swabs.

-The various benefits of the plant negate the belief lamb’s ears are toxic plants.
+The various benefits of the plant negate the belief that lambs’ ears are toxic plants.

 What Happens When Lamb’s Ears Plants Are Ingested?

-Stachys byzantine is an edible herb; this means chewing or ingesting it has no harmful effects.
+Is lamb’s ear edible?
+Stachysbyzantine is an edible herb; this means chewing or ingesting.
+It has no harmful effects.

-While it might not be toxic, excessive ingestion of lamb’s ears plants by cats, dogs, or horses can cause digestive upsets.
+While it might not be toxic, excessive ingestion of lambs ear plants by cats, dogs, or horses can cause digestive upsets.

 Which Parts Of The Lamb’s Ears Plant Are Safe?

-Enjoy feeling its velvety leaves between your fingers or brew its silver leaves, pink flowers, or stems to prepare a refreshing beverage.
+Enjoy feeling the velvety leaves of lambs ears plant between your fingers or brew its silver leaves, pink flowers, or stems to prepare a refreshing beverage.